JKowalsky2k/jkowalsky2k.github.io/_posts/2026-04-27-be-careful-scan.md

 ## Be careful with scan function

-Scan is powerfull tool which helps you detects chains/patters in series of events.
-But recently I discovered that not is easy to skip valuable data using it.
-Lets consider below query (taken from documentation and modified a little bit):
+Scan is powerfull tool which helps you detects chains/patterns in series of events.
+But recently, I discovered that is easy to skip valuable data using it.
+Lets consider below query (example taken from documentation and modified a little bit):
 | Variable | Description      |
 |----------|------------------|
 | m_id     | Shows Pattern Id |